beyond-code-github/Superscribe/documentation.markdown

     }
         </pre>
         <p>The primary difference when routing with modules compared to traditional Web API is that we don't get any of the action selection logic that maps requests to actions, so we have to be prescriptive about our http methods and every definition must be assigned a final function.</p>
         <p>In addition to Get[], SuperscribeModule also exposes properties for Put, Post, Patch and Delete methods.
-Each one takes an indexer within which we can use a subset of the Superscribe DSL syntax.
-Note from the previous example, to use these indexers to attach routes to ʃ.Base we simply pass "/".</p>
+Each one takes an indexer within which we can use the Superscribe simple-syntax.
+As you can see in this example, we are using the Get indexer to configure our app respond to the "/" route.</p>
         <h3 class="title visible-phone">Building the Route Graph</h3>
-        <p>One aspect of the DSL that is no longer appropriate when dealing with modules is the ability to specify multiple edges at once using the options syntax.
-Instead, we have to repeat the whole route for each handler:</p>
+        <p>Just like when we defined routes using the <em>.Route</em> family of methods, to build complex definitions we have to repeat parts of the route for some handlers:</p>
         <pre class="prettyprint lang-cs">

     public class HelloWorldModule : SuperscribeModule
     {
         public HelloWorldModule()
         {
-            this.Get[ʅ / "Hello" / "World"] = o => "Hello World!";
+            this.Get["Hello/World"] = o => "Hello World!";

-            this.Get[ʅ / "Hello" / (ʃString)"Name"] = o => "Hello " + o.Parameters.Name;
+            this.Get["Hello" / (ʃString)"Name"] = o => "Hello " + o.Parameters.Name;
         }
     }
         </pre>
         <p>Each call to this.Get, or any of the other method helpers ensures that the route graph is still constructed efficiently.
 Behind the scenes each route is 'Zipped' together (see the Fluent Api section) so that equivilent nodes will be merged.
 In the above example, we end up with a single "Hello" node with two edges.</p>
-        <p>Finally you'll notice we've also got access to the route glue ʅ as a property of SuperscribeModule which works in the usual way.</p>
         <div class="well well-mini pull-center">
-          <em>It is still possible to compose routes from parts within modules using the route glue, but doing so can go against the ethos of modules which is to make it easy to see what route a particualr handler serves.</em>
+          <em>It is still possible to compose routes from parts within modules, but doing so can go against the ethos of modules which is to make it easy to see what route a particualr handler serves, so use with caution.</em>
         </div>
         <h3 class="title visible-phone">Model Binding and Dependencies</h3>
-        <p>When we used the fluent api or DSL directly, we accessed parameters in our final function via the RouteData object and it's Parameters dictionary.
-We've still got that feature within our modules, but the RouteData object is now of type ModuleRouteData instead.
-This gives us more flexibility to do the things that controller/action selection would usually take care of</p>
+        <p>When we configured routes using the Fluent Api or the simple-syntax, we accessed parameters in our Final Function via the <em>RouteData</em> object and it's Parameters dictionary.
+We've still got that feature within our modules, and in fact the route data object contains a few helper methods that give us the ability to do things in Web Api that controller/action selection would usually take care of.</p>
-        <p>One of the most useful of these is model binding... taking data from the request body or querystring and mapping it to a strongly typed model.
-We're still working on top of Web Api behind the scenes so we can achieve the same result quite easily using the ModuleRouteData .Bind() function:</p>
+        <p>The first of these is model binding - taking data from the request body or querystring and mapping it to a strongly typed model.
+We're still working on top of Web Api behind the scenes so Superscribe provides the ability to invoke the standard model binder via the <em>.Bind</em> function:</p>
         <pre class="prettyprint lang-cs">

     public class ProductsModule : SuperscribeModule
     {
         public ProductsModule()
         {
-            this.Post[ʅ / "Produts"] = o =>
+            this.Post["Produts"] = o =>
             {
                 var model = o.Bind&lt;Product&gt;();
                 // do something with product